itsjoekent/dotnyc/public/content/resume/post.md

 One of the new product offerings by the BSD Tools team is a drag-n-drop, multi-step form builder, internally labeled as "Torchlight".
 For a portion of my time at Blue State Digital, I was asked to assist the Torchlight team by building out the first iteration of fundraising components which will be used in Torchlight forms.

-This work involved creating multiple components for both administrators and users, which had to support a complex set of requirements.
+This work involved creating multiple, complex components for both administrators and users.

 (TODO: add form screenshot here)